kyanyoga/perfmon/README.md

 # perfmon
-Python perfmon data generator.
+## Python perfmon data generator : Performance Monitor

-This will generate about 1.5GB per hour of weblog file.
+This will generate about 1.5GB per hour of simulated weblog file.
 Used to benchmark data ingestion.
+use-case: arcsight, splunk, elasticsearch ingestion.

 ## install
 1) install python on target system.